-Welch Motorsport have put their pair of Proton Gen-2 cars up for sale, with the team planning to build two new cars for the 2016 British Touring Car Championship (BTCC) season.
+Welch Motorsport has put its pair of Proton Gen-2 cars up for sale, with the team planning to build two new cars for the 2016 British Touring Car Championship (BTCC) season.

 Welch Motorsport have campaigned the Malaysian cars since entering the BTCC in 2011, with a single entry for Dan Welch during the first two seasons.